jieter/django-tables2/docs/index.rst

 Column formatter
 ----------------

+Using a formatter is a quick way to adjust the way values are displayed in a column.
+A limitation of this approach is that you *only* have access to a single attribute of the data source.

-If all you want to do is change the way a column is formatted, you can simply provide the :attr:`~Column.formatter` argument to a :class:`Column` when you define the :class:`Table`:
+To use a formatter, simply provide the :attr:`~Column.formatter` argument to a :class:`Column` when you define the :class:`Table`:

 .. code-block:: python